josevazf/42-Born2BeRoot/README.md

 `sudo ufw enable` - enable firewall

-Now we need to add a rule to allow port *4242* so we can use our *SSH* channel.
-During defense we will have to allow port *8080* and then delete it.
-Some helpful commands to achieve that:
+Some helpful commands to configure UFW ports:

 `sudo ufw allow <port>` - add a new rule to allow port